Is Veyra Studio for stills or video?

 Typical paths include stills, sequences, and timeline-oriented outputs for decks, internal review, and alignment with your offline edit or finishing pipeline—depending on your plan and feature set.

 It’s complementary: strong for direction, look, and shot planning before the heavy cut.
-You’ll still use your NLE or finishing stack for the final program—Veyra helps you get there with fewer expensive surprises.
+You’ll still use your NLE or finishing stack for the final programme—Veyra helps you get there with fewer expensive surprises.

 A modern browser and a stable connection are enough for the workspace.
 Heavy lifting often happens in the cloud; we’ll call out any local requirements when we onboard your team.